ciphermenial/ciphermenial.github.io/_posts/2022-07-19-my-haproxy-config.md

 ### Internal Frontend

 This frontend can be a mirror of the External Frontend if you want all internal connection to come through it.
-I currently on have Jellyfin passed to it internally due to data requirements.
+I currently only have Jellyfin passed to it internally due to data requirements.
 All the other services I am using, I am not concerned about data usage.

 ```bash
 frontend fe_int